jpper/gatsbyjs-blog/src/pages/posts/003-third-post.md

 something like this blog here is already more than I even imagined I'd be able to do.
 But in order to start a business, I need to think of something new and profitable.
 In order to do that, I need to provide a service that people are going to want to use.
-My tentative plan is to continue to get more proficient with Angular, and build some kind of app on that framework.
+My tentative plan is to continue to get more proficient with Vue, and build some kind SNS/social media platform on that framework.